Jakeboiegg/platformer/README.md

 Use

-pip install pygame -or-
+pip install pygame

+-or-

 pip3 install pygame

 in terminal

 ## Booting the Game
-ONLY, I repeat, ONLY IDLE can be used to launch game, any other software will cause issues (not Xcode)
+ONLY IDLE can be used to launch game, any other software will cause issues (not Xcode)

 Just click run after launching platformer.py